raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 <img src="/../assets/img/mallorca_cycling_2024/sa_calobra_2.png" alt="sa_calobra_2" width="60%" height="60%">
 </figure>

-Thanks to the sage advice from Jamie at Hobbits Ride Bikes, I strategically paused at Coll de sa Bataia to refuel with snacks and a robust cup of coffee.
-It was here that I encountered the beloved Orange Juice Man, a fixture along this route whose freshly squeezed juices provided a much-needed boost just after the aqueduct.
-His cheerful demeanor and the sweet tang of orange became a part of this cherished tradition among cyclists tackling Sa Calobra.
+Thanks to the advice from Jamie, I stopped by Coll de sa Bataia to refuel with snacks and a robust cup of coffee.
+Not long after the break, just when I am about to turn into Sa Calobra, I encountered the beloved Orange Juice Man, a fixture along this route whose freshly squeezed juices provided a much-needed boost just after the aqueduct.
+His cosy road-side shop has become a part of this cherished tradition among cyclists tackling Sa Calobra.

 <figure style="text-align: center;">
 <img src="/../assets/img/mallorca_cycling_2024/sa_calobra_4.png" alt="sa_calobra_3" width="60%" height="60%">